Top 5 ways to cut your Inheritance Tax

 Just be aware that there might also be Capital Gains Tax to pay on certain assets that you give away in your lifetime.
 Check with a lawyer or accountant if you are unsure.

 If you put some of your cash, property or investments into a trust (which you, your spouse and none of your children under 18 years can benefit from), they are no longer part of your estate for Inheritance Tax purposes.

-So, for example, you could set up a trust to pay for your grandchildren’s education or support a family member with a disability.
+For example, you could set up a trust for your adult children, to pay for your grandchildren’s education, or support a family member with a disability.

 You can set up a trust right away or you can establish one in your will.
 There may be Capital Gains Tax consequences if you transfer certain assets into a trust in your lifetime, but there will be no liability to Capital Gains Tax if you establish a trust in your will.

 Bear in mind that some types of trusts are subject to their own tax regimes and the trust might have to pay Inheritance Tax themselves.
-Also, trustees are likely to be liable to Income Tax at a rate of 45% and capital gains tax at 28%.
+Also, trustees are likely to be liable for Income Tax at a rate of 45% and capital gains tax at 28%.

 The rules around trusts are complicated so you must take advice from an expert.

 Leave something to charity

 Anything you leave to charity is free of Inheritance Tax so it can be a useful way of reducing your Inheritance Tax bill, while benefiting a good cause.

 And if you leave at least 10% of your estate to charity, it will cut how much Inheritance Tax is due on the rest.
 The rate at which Inheritance Tax is calculated is 36% rather than 40%.
 This rate is set against the balance of the estate to the extent that it exceeds the available nil-rate band (currently £325,000, although it can be reduced or eliminated by certain gifts made in a person’s lifetime).